teriolx/ML_exercise3_adversarial_ml/README.md

 # Exercise3: Adversarial ML

-This project contains experiments in Adversarial ML, particularly Attribute Inference (disclosure) from ML Models as part of the exercise in the Machine Learning course.
+This project contains experiments in Adversarial ML, particularly Attribute Inference (disclosure) from ML Models as part of Exercise 3 in the ML course.

 ## Requirements